Last updated on February 11th, 2021 at 02:00 pm

 Massachusetts has a narrow privacy law which can impact workplace drug testing.
 Court decisions also have been decided regarding privacy issues that can also impact workplace drug testing.

 The impact mentioned is with random testing.
 This would not affect DOT required random drug testing.
-Case law in Massachusetts suggest that workplace random drug testing in Massachusetts should be limited to safety-sensitive workers or other circumstances in which the employer can show a legitimate business necessity.
+Case law in Massachusetts suggests that workplace random drug testing in Massachusetts should be limited to safety-sensitive workers or other circumstances in which the employer can show a legitimate business necessity.

 A case in 1994 with Motorola, Inc ruled that random testing should be limited to workers in safety-sensitive positions with reference to the Massachusetts Privacy Act.
 Another case in 1994 with Tech Tool Grinding & Supply, Inc. ruled in favor of the employer’s concern for safety in the workplace vs. the employee’s expectation of privacy.